 In addition to his professional career, Craig has an impressive record of voluntary and civic service.
 He has served as a magistrate on the North Kent Bench for over 10 years and as a Chairman for 4 of those years.
 Craig has also been a regular volunteer for the charity Tax Help for Older People (TOP), using the skills he gained as an accountant to help pensioners and the newly bereaved.
 In addition, Craig has served as a trustee for several well-known charities including the Chatham Historic Dockyard Trust.

 In the last Parliament as MP for South Thanet, Craig was actively engaged in shaping policy in Westminster.
 He was a member of: the Exiting the EU Select Committee, the Work and Pensions Select Committee and the European Scrutiny Select Committee.
-On the Exiting the EU Committee, Craig has questioned various academics, stakeholders and the Government itself in order to evaluate appropriate negotiating strategies when we begin the process of leaving the EU.
+On the Exiting the EU Committee, Craig has questioned various academics, stakeholders and the Government itself in order to evaluate appropriate negotiating strategies with the EU during the exit process.
 On the Work and Pensions Committee Craig has taken an active interest in pensions policy, acting as the Conservative lead on the committee’s auto-enrolment inquiry and also focusing on master trusts.
 In addition, he was selected from the Committee to serve on the Joint BHS inquiry.
 He took a leading part in questioning both Sir Phillip Green and Dominic Chappell about the sale of the company in 2015.
 On the European Scrutiny Committee Craig has been a fierce critic of excessive European bureaucracy, frequently siding with the Eurosceptic wing on the Committee.